Cognate: Characteristics

 Cognates need not have the same meaning, as they may have undergone semantic change as the languages developed independently.
-For example English starve and Dutch sterven 'to die' or German sterben 'to die' all descend from the same Proto-Germanic verb, *sterbaną 'to die'.
+For example English starve and Dutch sterven 'to die' descend from the same Proto-Germanic verb, *sterbaną 'to die', but the English word has experienced a semantic narrowing and refers only to death by malnutrition.

 Cognates also do not need to look or sound similar: English father, French père, and Armenian հայր all descend directly from Proto-Indo-European ph₂tḗr.
 An extreme case is Armenian երկու and English two, which descend from Proto-Indo-European dwóh₁; the sound change *dw > erk in Armenian is regular.

 Paradigms of conjugations or declensions, the correspondence of which cannot be generally due to chance, have often been used in cognacy assessment.
 However, beyond paradigms, morphosyntax is often excluded in the assessment of cognacy between words, mainly because structures are usually seen as more subject to borrowing.
-Still, very complex, non-trivial morphosyntactic structures can rarely take precedence over phonetic shapes to indicate cognates.
+Still, very complex, non-trivial morphosyntactic structures can occasionally take precedence over phonetic shapes to indicate cognates.
 For instance, Tangut, the language of the Xixia Empire, and one Horpa language spoken today in Sichuan, Geshiza, both display a verbal alternation indicating tense, obeying the same morphosyntactic collocational restrictions.
 Even without regular phonetic correspondences between the stems of the two languages, the cognatic structures indicate secondary cognacy for the stems.

 False cognates

-False cognates are pairs of words that appear to have a common origin, but which in fact do not.
+False cognates are pairs of words that appear to have a common origin but which in fact do not.
 For example, Latin habēre and German haben both mean 'to have' and are phonetically similar.
 However, the words evolved from different Proto-Indo-European (PIE) roots: haben, like English have, comes from PIE *kh₂pyé- 'to grasp', and has the Latin cognate capere 'to seize, grasp, capture'.
-Habēre, on the other hand, is from PIE *gʰabʰ 'to give, to receive', and hence cognate with English give and German geben.
+Habēre, on the other hand, is from PIE *gʰabʰ 'to give, to receive' and hence cognate with English give and German geben.

 Likewise, English much and Spanish mucho look similar and have a similar meaning, but are not cognates: much is from Proto-Germanic *mikilaz < PIE *meǵ- and mucho is from Latin multum < PIE *mel-.
 A true cognate of much is the archaic Spanish maño 'big'.